pixeljetstream/r3e-open-championship/README.md

 ### History

 Time-line for some distinct features
+* 28. 2.2016 - xml result support, use time difference for best-lap and qualifying
 *  6. 2.2016 - bugfix results when drivers are laps behind, remove minracetime check for json
 * 17. 1.2016 - config file externalized, new config commandline, point handling per race
 * 10. 1.2016 - json result bugfix racefinish state, config to disable team/vehicle standings